 A lot of us are also leaning on technology to help with homeschooling, or to keep kids occupied.
 Duolingo, the language learning app, has seen a 200 percent increase in test-taking activity, for example.
 While fitness influencer, Joe Wicks, has had almost a million tune in to his live YouTube fitness classes.

-This in itself isn’t a problem, as long as you’re careful about the apps and services you access.
+This in itself isn’t a problem, as long as everyone in your family members – whether they’re in school, away at college, partway through a career, or enjoying retirement – are careful about the apps and services they access.

 Be wary that scammers may be looking to fill demand by creating fake pages or apps designed to capture your personal information and login details.
 To stay safe: